bzdvdn/kvn-ws/docs/en/architecture.md

 6. Server applies NAT (MASQUERADE) and forwards to target
 7. Response follows reverse path: server receives → encapsulates → sends (with full XOR-obfuscation if enabled) → client extracts → injects to TUN

+### Domain-based routing (DNS)

+1. Application sends a DNS query (A/AAAA for `example.com`)
+2. DNS proxy intercepts the query on the local UDP/TCP port
+3. Domain is checked against `exclude_domains` and `include_domains`:
+   - If matched in exclude — resolved directly via physical interface (`resolveDirect`)
+   - If matched in include — resolved through the VPN tunnel
+4. After receiving the answer, DNS tracker stores the `IP → domain` mapping with the TTL from the DNS response
+5. When the application sends a packet to that IP, Routing Engine checks the tracker:
+   - If IP is found — domain-based rule applies (exact or suffix match)
+   - RouteAction (direct/tunnel) is selected by the most specific match
+6. If IP is not found in the tracker — falls back to CIDR/IP matching rules

 ### Keepalive

 - Client sends PING frames periodically